ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/calc.rst

     Scale the number of walkers by fScaleWalkers, after having read in data from POPSFILE.

 **STARTMP1**
     Set the initial configuration of walkers to be proportional to the MP1 wavefunction.
-This is no longer available, but the code is still there to reintroduce it.
+The shift will also now be set to the MP2 correlation energy.

 **GROWMAXFACTOR** [GrowMaxFactor]
     Default 9000.